khoaht312/netflix-eda/README.md

 1. Distribution of Movie and TV Show
 2. Which country has most contents on Netflix
 3. How many contents have been released over the years
-4. Distribution of Rating Movie/TV Show
+4. Distribution of Rating in Movie/TV Show
 5. Genre correlation in Movie/TV Show
 6. Average duration of a movie/tv show